What Factors Contribute to the Valuation of a Company?

 Levers that Drive Value

 The process of obtaining a business valuation makes owners think critically about the operations of their business, frame their understanding of the term “value” to allow for more productive conversations, and most importantly, helps them gain an understanding of the relationship between the levers that drive value and how their business is capable of adjusting those levers.

-At a high level, the levers that drive value can be broken down into three areas: company metrics, risk, and growth.
-Understanding the importance of these areas and how they effect the approaches that business valuation analysts utilize when valuing a business is key for business owners to maximize value.
+At a high level, the levers that drive value can be broken down into company metrics, risk, and growth.
+Understanding the importance of these areas and how they affect the approaches that business valuation analysts utilize when valuing a business is key for business owners to maximize value.

 There are only three approaches to valuing a business; the asset approach, the income approach, and the market approach.
-For the majority of businesses, the asset approach is not typically relied upon as it is more generally utilized for businesses that do not have a substantial intangible value.
+For most businesses, the asset approach is not typically relied upon as it is more generally utilized for businesses that do not have a substantial intangible value.
 That leaves the income and market approaches.

 The income approach can be simplified to this equation: value equals an earnings metric of the company divided by the risk, or discount rate, associated with achieving that earnings stream into the future.
 The market approach can be simplified with this equation: value equals an earnings metric of the company multiplied by a multiple.
 These two ways to approach value are tied together in that, theoretically, the discount rate used in the income approach should be the inverse of the market multiple used in the market approach (adjusted for long-term growth).

 Within the market approach, multiples are driven by two levers; risk and growth expectations.
 Given the relationship to the income approach, these two levers are also the main drivers in determining the discount rate.
 By understanding the relationship between the income approach and market approach, we can see that any valuation conclusion is going to come down to the current company metrics, risk, and growth expectations.